peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 The process of trust establishment in federated environments is illustrated in this section through specific use cases involving Wallet Instances, Credential Issuers (CIs), and Credential Verifiers (CVs).

-## Wallet Checking The Non-Revocation Of Its Wallet Provider
+## Wallet Checking the Non-Revocation of its Wallet Provider

 ...